-Completion of the course is a graduation requirement.
+Completion of the course is a first-year requirement.
 Students will not be allowed to withdraw from the course except by special permission from the Senior Director of the Academic Support Center.
 Students will be able to change their grade by repeating the course through independent study.

 Topics covered during the course are as follows: